Environmental Action Club

 (From Most Recent to Oldest)

-GOAL FOR 2012-2013 IS TO CREATE A SUSTAINABLE GARDEN PROGRAM AT THE SCHOOL
+GOAL FOR 2014-2015 IS TO ENHANCE THE GARDEN PROGRAM AT THE SCHOOL

 - Planted an Apple Tree in honor of Dr. Smith.
 Donation of Apple tree from Foundation for the Public Schools of the Tarrytowns.
 April 2013